Battleground (2014): Main event

-In the main event, John Cena defended the WWE World Heavyweight Championship against Randy Orton, Roman Reigns and Kane in a fatal four-way match.
+In the main event, John Cena defended the WWE World Heavyweight Championship against Randy Orton, Roman Reigns, and Kane in a fatal four-way match.
 During the match, Cena applied the STF on Orton but Reigns broke the hold.
 Reigns performed a Spear on Cena but Kane broke the pinfall.
 Reigns performed a Spear on Orton through the barricade.
 Reigns performed a Spear on Kane but Cena broke up the pinfall.
 Cena performed an Attitude Adjustment on Reigns but Kane broke up the pinfall.
 Kane performed a Chokeslam on Cena and a Chokeslam on Reigns for a near-fall.
 Reigns performed a Spear on Kane but received an RKO from Orton.
 Cena performed an Attitude Adjustment on Orton onto Kane and pinned Kane to retain the title.

 Aftermath

-The Swagger-Rusev match, promoted as "United States vs. Russia", was marked in controversy after Lana made comments prior to the match blaming the United States for "recent current" world events and praising Russian president Vladimir Putin to help build heat for Rusev.
+The Jack Swagger vs. Rusev match, promoted as "United States vs. Russia", was marked in controversy after Lana made comments prior to the match blaming the United States for "recent current" world events and praising Russian president Vladimir Putin to help build heat for Rusev.
 Some in the media viewed the promo as a veiled reference to the crash of Malaysia Airlines Flight 17 three days earlier.
 In response to the backlash, a representative of WWE said that the segment "was in no way referring to the Malaysia Airlines tragedy", adding that the Rusev-Lana storyline "has been a part of WWE programming for more than three months.
 WWE apologizes to anyone who misunderstood last night's segment and was offended."
 In response to WWE's statement, Pro Wrestling Torch newsletter assistant editor James Caldwell viewed the comments as hollow, noting that reasonable viewers could conclude that Lana was referring to the plane crash.
 "WWE tacking on a fake apology with an insult to people's intelligence makes WWE sound even worse.
 All-around, it's a messy statement that conveys a lack of understanding, sensitivity, and maturity from WWE to be a decent corporate citizen", wrote Caldwell.
 Swagger did not appear on Raw the next night, but he had a rematch with Rusev on Main Event, which Swagger won by disqualification.

-On the July 21 edition of Raw, Triple H named Brock Lesnar the number one contender for the WWE World Heavyweight Championship held by John Cena, and scheduled a title match between them at SummerSlam.
+On the July 21 episode of Raw, Triple H named Brock Lesnar the number one contender for the WWE World Heavyweight Championship held by John Cena, and scheduled a title match between them at SummerSlam.

 The 2014 Battleground would also be WWE's final PPV to incorporate the WWE scratch logo, as the following month, WWE rebranded and began using the logo that was originally used for the WWE Network.